Workflows

 - The order of transitions

 Workflows are selected during /elaborate and can be customized per project.
+Individual units within an intent can also override the intent-level workflow.

 Default Workflow